Revisiting institutional punishment in the $N$-person prisoner's dilemma: Introduction

-An obvious way to promote cooperation would be to punish defectors.
-In fact, this works well when it comes to eliminating defectors, but since punishment is costly, peer punishers (who also contribute to public goods) are also eliminated, leaving the resulting population of cooperators vulnerable to invasion by defectors \cite{Boyd_1992}.
-In this scenario, a peer punisher imposes a fixed penalty on each defector.
-Introducing second-order punishment, i.e., punishing those who do not punish, leads to the elimination of both defectors and cooperators.
-However, since second-order punishment is ineffective in the absence of defectors, cooperators may take over the population due to random drift, leaving it vulnerable to invasion by defectors again.
+An obvious way to promote cooperation would be to punish defectors \cite{Boyd_1992,Boyd_2003}.
+In fact, this works well when it comes to eliminating defectors, but since punishment is costly, peer punishers (who also contribute to public goods) are also eliminated, leaving the resulting population of (pure) cooperators vulnerable to invasion by defectors \cite{Boyd_1992}.
+In the above scenario, a peer punisher imposes a fixed penalty on each defector.
+Introducing second-order peer-punishment, i.e., punishing cooperators for not punishing defectors, leads to the elimination of both defectors and cooperators.
+However, since second-order peer punishment is ineffective in the absence of defectors, because it is impossible to distinguish cooperators from punishers when there is no one to punish, cooperators may take over the population due to random drift, leaving it vulnerable to invasion by defectors again.
 One way out of this conundrum is to assume that the game is noncoercive, i.e., some players may abstain from participating, and to set the payoff of nonparticipants to an ad hoc value greater than the payoff received by a defector in a group of defectors, but smaller than the payoff received by a pair of cooperators \cite{Fowler_2005,Hauert_2007}.
 This guarantees that a population of defectors can be invaded by nonparticipants, which in turn can be invaded by cooperators, which can be invaded by defectors again, creating a sort of rock-paper-scissors game scenario \cite{Hannelore_2010}.
+We note, however, that the dramatic scenario we describe is only true for well-mixed populations \cite{Hannelore_2010,Sigmund_2010} and that considering spatial interactions such that players interact only with a fixed number of neighbors can lead to punishers becoming dominant.
+In fact, this limited set of interactions makes it possible to separate cooperators from punishers, who can then compete separately with defectors.
+As a result of their indirect territorial competition, cooperators are driven out, leaving only punishers \cite{Helbing_2010a,Helbing_2010b,Wang_2024,Szolnoki_2011a}.